alchemycodelab/bootcamp-one-prework/README.md

 from Day One of the Bootcamp program and prevent being overwhelmed by the amount of new material.

-All students are encouraged to attend our Bootcamp Prep course, though it is not strictly required.
-Bootcamp Prep requires the same prework listed here, but offers students a week of evenings with an instructor to review high-level concepts and answer questions - as well as tips and tricks for getting the most out of your computer and the covered material.
-Contact admissions@alchemycodelab.com for more information.

 Bootcamp Prep **requires students to complete the prework for Bootcamp One**.
 The prework gives enrolled Bootcamp Prep Students a clear, step-by-step guide of what they need to achieve **before they walk into the first night of Bootcamp Prep**.
 Online resources can give students a good first look at the material.
 We understand that some things will still be confusing and may not make sense.

-Students should keep a journal of topics for which they have questions or find confusing.
-During Bootcamp Prep, the instructor will do a high-level review of all the material from the prework, plus give students an opportunity to discuss their questions and issues.
-Bootcamp Prep also offers tips and tricks for working with a computer as a development tool.

 ----